 If you would like to experience Koh Nang Yuan Island without the crowds, I recommend booking one or two nights at the Nangyuan Island Dive Resort.
 This way you will have the beaches and viewpoints all to yourself before the gates open to tourists each day.

-There is a restaurant attached to the Dive Resort on Koh Nang Yuan which is the only place to buy food and drinks, however, the prices here are much higher than the average Thai restaurant.
+There is a restaurant attached to the Dive Resort which is the only place to buy food and drinks, however, the prices here are much higher than the average Thai restaurant.

 Full blog post: Koh Nang Yuan Island